Order by Dec 7th for Xmas delivery (Dec 3rd for orders >6 items)

 Research has shown the petrified wood in this area is from the Eocene, ~50 million years ago.
 The wood was preserved in a shallow “algae growing” lake and some pieces have algae casts around the wood pieces.
 This oxygen-poor environment preserved the organic material and allowed the wood to become a part of the rock record.
 Later, fluids rich in silica replaced most of the organic material and filled in any voids with chalcedony.

-One of our favorite parts of choosing this fossil is who collected the specimen.
-We met Jack Sliemer from the Moss Rock Shop at the Colorado Mineral and Fossil Show in April 2018.
+One of the favorite parts of choosing this fossil is who collected the specimen.
+I met Jack Sliemer from the Moss Rock Shop at the Colorado Mineral and Fossil Show in April 2018.
 A seasoned prospector and mineral collector, Jack is well known in the Denver area where he has lived for all but 6 months of his life.
 His famous postcards announcing his semi-annual sale show his charismatic and whimsical personality.
-We’re sharing an old post card featuring the Eden Valley petrified wood he collected many years ago.
+I'm sharing an old post card featuring the Eden Valley petrified wood he collected many years ago.
 Please note, petrified wood and Jack are not actual size!

 Under the Microscope